 Project Overview & Purpose

-The 182-mile stretch of Interstate 95 in North Carolina was built between the late 1950s and 1980 as a four-lane interstate highway.
-There have not been any large-scale improvements or widening of I-95, and several of its bridges and ramps no longer meet modern interstate design standards.
+The 182-mile stretch of Interstate 95 in North Carolina was built between 1956 and 1980 as a four-lane interstate highway.
+Over the years, there were not any major improvements or widening done to the interstate.

 Corridor Improvement Projects

-NCDOT intends to widen the interstate to either six or eight lanes, replace bridges and interchanges where necessary, and make other improvements so the highway is more resilient against floodwaters.
-The upgrades will improve safety, ease congestion, and help ensure the highway can manage anticipated growth in traffic.
+NCDOT intends to widen the interstate to either six or eight lanes, replace bridges and interchanges to meet modern design standards, and make other improvements so the highway is more resilient against floodwaters.
+The upgrades will improve safety, ease congestion and help ensure the highway can manage anticipated growth in traffic.

 Also listed are smaller funded projects that will upgrade I-95 with taller and wider bridges that will allow for future widening.